erenkibar/mangadownloader/README.md

 ## License

-This project is licensed under GPLv3 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under GPLv3 - see the [LICENSE](LICENSE) file for details
 ## To Do

 * Support for downloading a range of chapters instead of only one.